TheMarex/ba-thesis/text/3_pattern.md

 \label{img:pattern-generator-architechture}
 \end{figure*}

-To generate walking patterns based on the ZMP preview control method, the approach from Kajita was implemented in \name{libBipedal} a shared library.
+To generate walking patterns based on the ZMP Preview Control method, the approach from Kajita was implemented in \name{libBipedal}, a shared library that contains all walking realted algorithms.
 A front-end was developed to easily change parameters, visualize and subsequently export the trajectory to the \name{MMM} format.
 The implementation was build on a previous implementation, which was refactored, extended and tuned with respect to results from the dynamics simulation.

 The pattern generator makes extensive usage of \name{Simox VirtualRobot}, for providing a model of the robot and the associated task of computing the forward- and inverse kinematics.

 Generating a walking pattern consists of multiple steps.
 First the foot positions are calculated.
-These are used to derive the reference ZMP trajectory which is feed into the ZMP preview controller.
+These are used to derive the reference ZMP trajectory which is feed into the ZMP Preview Controller.
 From that the CoM trajectory is computed.
 The CoM trajectory and feet trajectories are then used to compute the inverse kinematics.
 The resulting joint trajectory is displayed in the visual front-end and can be exported.
 Each step is contained in dedicated modules that can be easily replaced, if needed.
 We will outline the implementation of each module separately.